firmwaremodules/sjson/README.md

 ### Setup

 The user creates an array of `sjson_cb_t` structures, each defining a key token to match against and a callback function to invoke with the value associated with the matched token.
-This array must be bound to `const sjson_cb_t sjson_callbacks[]` and **must contain a null-terminating entry**.
+This array **must contain a null-terminating entry**.

+The array is passed to `sjson_init()`.

 Example:

 ```
-const sjson_cb_t sjson_callbacks[] =
+const sjson_cb_t my_sjson_callbacks[] =
     { "key1", my_key1_value_handler }, /* match key value "key1" and invoke handler my_key1_value_handler() for it */
     // more handlers,
     { 0 } // null-terminator
 };
 ```

-The callback array is bound at link time and is thus able to be stored in flash instead of RAM.
+The callback array is bound at run time so that the parser may be reconfigured to handle a variety of input streams.

 The parser context structure must be initialized before use: